How to use CSS3 gradients

 modifier so that instead of an

-elliptical gradient it's circular and it uses the nearest side of the rectangle as the
+elliptical gradient it's circular and it uses the nearest side of the rectangular canvas

 [No canvas support]